niess/danton/README.md

 ## Description

-Danton is a Python package designed specifically for the sampling of tau decay from ultra-high energy neutrinos interacting with the Earth's surface.
+Danton is a Python package designed specifically for the sampling of tau decays from ultra-high energy neutrinos interacting with the Earth's surface.
 It is capable of running in forward or backward Monte Carlo, and can be also be configured to sample tau fluxes instead of decay densities, or to sample